-A separate net asset value per Unit will be calculated for each Class.
-The net asset value per Unit of each Class will be calculated on each Dealing Day in the currency of the relevant Class.
-It will be calculated by dividing the net asset value of the Sub-Fund (calculated in accordance with the Deed) attributable to each Class by the number of Units of such Class then in issue.
+A separate Net Asset Value per Unit will be calculated for each Class.
+The Net Asset Value per Unit of each Class will be calculated on each Dealing Day1 in the currency of the relevant Class.
+It will be calculated by dividing the net asset value attributable to each Class, being the proportionate value of its assets less its liabilities, by the number of Units of such Class then in issue.
 The resultant amount shall be calculated up to five decimal places and truncated at four decimal places (or such other number of decimal places or by such other truncation or rounding method as the Managers may from time to time determine with the approval of the Trustee).